great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/add_custom_parameters.md

 description: Add custom parameters to Custom Expectations.
 ---

-Use custom parameters in your Custom Expectations when you have data dependencies that can’t or shouldn’t be hardcoded.
-The Custom Expectation class determines how you implement custom parameters.

 Using custom parameters in your Custom Expectations can help you create powerful, business-specific validations and help you optimize your Great Expectations (GX) workflows.
+Custom parameters should be implemented when you have data dependencies that can’t or shouldn’t be hardcoded.
+The method of implementing custom parameters is specific to the Custom Expectation class being extended.

 ## Implementation